-Feature Extraction: Due to their comparatively high damping, fabric motion spectra do not contain the same clean, narrow peaks seen in rods.
-Damping causes the bandwidth around resonant frequencies to overlap, making it difficult to identify individual modes (see Figure 1).
+Feature Extraction.
+Due to their comparatively high damping, fabric motion spectra do not contain the same clean, narrow peaks seen in rods.
+Damping causes the bandwidth around resonant frequencies to overlap, making it difficult to identify individual modes (see Fig. 1).
 As a result, the inference strategies we used for rods will not work.
 However, the distribution of energy in the motion spectrum is still predictive of the fabric's material properties.
-For example, note how in Figure 1 the location of a fabric's resonant band shifts to the right with increasing area weight.
+For example, note how in Fig. 1 the location of a fabric's resonant band shifts to the right with increasing area weight.
 Our approach is to use the motion spectra directly as features, and learn a regression model that maps these features to material properties.

-As feature vectors we chose N=150 uniform samples of the normalized motion spectra from 0 to 15 Hz.
+As feature vectors we chose N = 150 uniform samples of the normalized motion spectra from 0 to 15 Hz.
 To reduce the effect of noise, we smooth the recovered motion spectra using a Gaussian with standard deviation $\frac{15}{2(N-1)}$ Hz.

-Inference: We learn regression models that map the motion spectra to the log of ground truth stiffness or area weight measurements provided in [5].
+Inference.
+We learn regression models that map the motion spectra to the log of ground truth stiffness or area weight measurements provided in [5].
 Models are fit to the log of measurements in order to directly compare with results presented in [5].
 Fitting a regression model directly to the processed motion spectra results in overfitting.
 Instead, we have explored two standard regression methods that reduce the dimensionality of the data: Principal Components Regression (PCR) and Partial Least Squares Regression (PLSR).
 Both methods perform comparably, suggesting that the power of our algorithm is in the features, the recovered motion spectra, rather than the regression model.
 In this paper, we show results of the trained PLSR model.
-Additional results from PCR can be found in the supplemental material.
+Additional results from PCR can be found in the supplemental material, available online.

-Cross Validation: Due to the small number of fabrics in the dataset, we use a leave-one-out method for training and testing.
+Cross Validation.
+Due to the small number of fabrics in the dataset, we use a leave-one-out method for training and testing.
 Precisely, all data corresponding to a fabric are removed from training of the regression parameters when predicting the material properties of that fabric.
-Using this method, we estimate the performance of our model on predicting the material properties of a previously unseen fabric.
-Performance was evaluated using a varying number of PLSR components.
-From this evaluation we chose a reduced number of PLSR dimensions, M, that is both robust and results in high accuracy for both material properties.
-For results presented in this paper, we used M=2 and M=5 for the ambient force model and acoustic model respectively.
-Refer to Figure 9.
+Using this method, we estimate the performance of our model on predicting the material properties of a previously unseen